|Home / Your Preserves|

 The preserve's main entrance is on Page Mill Road, 7 miles west of Highway 280 and 1.5 miles east of Skyline Boulevard.
 Parking is available for 45 cars.
 Additional parking is available at the Los Trancos Open Space Preserve parking area, located directly across Page Mill Road.

-Explorer Hike: South Route to Black Mountain
+Hike to Black Mountain

 The White Oak Trail, Stevens Creek Nature Trail, and Skid Road Trail are OPEN to bicycle & equestrian use.